sandyFit/foodSaver/README.md

 1. **Add your food items:** Easily input your groceries into the system, specifying name, quantity, expiration date, and storage location.
 2. **Track expiration dates:** FoodSaver automatically monitors expiration dates and provides timely notifications to prevent food spoilage.
-3. **Get recipe recommendations:** Our AI algorithm analyzes your inventory and suggests delicious recipes tailored to your available ingredients.
+3. **Get recipe recommendations:** The system suggests delicious recipes tailored to your close to expire ingredients.
 4. **Reduce waste and save money:** By using what you have and minimizing spoilage, you'll reduce food waste and save money on your grocery bills.

 ## Project Structure